Skip to content

 rng = np.random.default_rng()

-def _mutate_series(srs: pd.Series) -> pd.Series:
+def _mutate_series(srs: pd.Series, p: float) -> pd.Series:

-if len(srs_str_out_min_len) == 0:
+if possible_rows_to_mutate == 0:

-# generate random numbers
+# generate random indices to transpose characters at

-arr_rng_vals = rng.random(size=len(srs_str_out_min_len))
+arr_rng_vals = rng.random(size=rows_to_mutate_count)

-arr_rng_transpose_indices = np.floor(
+arr_rng_idx = np.floor(

 ).astype(int)

-for i in arr_uniq_idx:
+for idx in arr_rng_idx.unique():

 srs_out.update(